adelbert-samuel/alx-system_engineering-devops/0x00-shell_permissions/README.md

- tasks covered in shell permissions
+unit that covers shell permissions